 There are several ways to invest in shares issued by listed companies.
-For example, you can buy shares with the aim of selling them in the short term or sell them in the long term after a few years.
-Still, a big difference in the field of equity investment is that between traditional buying and trading online with CFDs.
+For example, you can buy shares with the aim of selling them in the short term or in the long term after a few years.
+There is a big difference in the field of equity investment between traditional trading and trading online with CFDs.

-In this article, we will see how you can invest in shares with Plus500, a broker well known internationally, which allows you to trade on the stock exchange from home, with a simple connection to the Internet, in a totally transparent and secure.
+In this article, we will see how you can invest in shares with Plus500, a broker well known internationally, which allows you to trade on the stock exchange from home, with a simple connection to the Internet, in a totally transparent and secure way.

 For example, there is the possibility of trading on some stocks that are missing on many platforms, such as Ferrari shares.

-Trading stocks on Plus500 is really very simple.
+Trading stocks on Plus500 is very simple.
 The Plus500 platform is very well organized, with clear and clean graphics.
-Even those who run it for the first time will have no difficulty in finding the stock on which they want to trade.
+First time traders will have no difficulty in finding the stock on which they want to trade.